Plan organization and lifecycle governance for Microsoft 365 groups and Microsoft Teams

 When a Microsoft 365 group is deleted, by default it's retained for 30 days.
 This 30-day period is called "soft-delete" because you can still restore the group.
-After 30 days, the group and associated content is permanently deleted and cannot be restored.
+After 30 days, the group and associated content are permanently deleted and can't be restored.

 If you have retention policies in place to retain chat, files, or mail, those items will be preserved after the group is deleted.
 See Learn about retention policies for details.

-If you want to delete a group but preserve the content from one or more of the group-connected services, see Archive groups, teams, and Yammer for information.
+If you want to delete a group but preserve the content from one or more of the group-connected services, see Archive groups, teams, and Viva Engage for information.

 Group naming policy